What does it stand for?

 What consultation needs to take place?

-Before the transfer happens, employers must with employees regarding:
+Before the transfer happens, employers should consult with employees regarding:

 1. That the transfer is happening, when it’s happening and why